Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 christmas_day: page, text, centered
 --
 The winter camp parties were fun, with music and dancing, Christmas lights and decorations.
 The camp friends were nice, and Sophie felt happy.

 But Christmas Day was not the same.
 The sun had just risen in California when she called her family — but in Paris, daylight was already fading.

-They went to church that day, her mom insisted.
+They went to church that day, her mom told her to go.
 The church was all wrong.
 It was supposed to be the same everywhere.
 It wasn't.

+--
+missed_flight: spread, landscape-oriented
+--
 The litany in English was incomprehensible; they stayed politely to the end, relieved to step back into the sun.

-Wind didn’t like the church.
-He only remembered faintly that it had caused arguments between his parents.
+Wind didn’t like churches.
+He remembered faintly that church had caused arguments between his parents.
 And then there were rumors.

-They’d planned to fly, but by the time they reached the airfield the weather had turned restless.
+They’d planned to fly, that day, but they came late, the weather had turned restless.
 Gusts picked up, lessons were canceled, and they went home disappointed.

 @comment: hidden, stories, fixme
 circumcision, etc.